Medical emergencies

 More information:

-You may need a valid yellow fever vaccination certificate to enter the CAR.
+You'll need a valid yellow fever vaccination certificate to enter CAR.
+Some airlines may want to see one when you leave.

 More information: